 If you’re done with the hubbub of city life and wouldn’t mind a taste of relaxed island living, head out to one of Hong Kong’s Outlying Islands: Lamma Island.
 Step into a world of tropical fruit trees growing in the gardens of small village houses nestled between jungled slopes, winding hilly paths, and isolated beaches.
 Bonus: It’s just 30 minutes away from the center of town, and also where martial arts star Chow Yun Fat of Crouching Tiger Hidden Dragon fame grew up.

-Here’s HK Cheapo’s itinerary for your Lamma Island day trip…
+HK Cheapo’s itinerary for your Lamma Island day trip itinerary:

 Take the 10:20 am ferry to Sok Kwu Wan from Central (pier 4).
 Take a seat in the open-air area on the second floor to watch the maritime world of Hong Kong unfold in front of you.
 Great container ships, pleasure cruisers and even the occasional sailboats weaving their way through the channels and small islands that make up the iconic Victoria Harbour.
 Then in about 15-20 minutes you’ll see the island and the ferry will make its way into a quiet bay populated by fish farms and seafood restaurants.
 You’ve arrived.

-The menu’s extensive; though there are options for those who don’t love seafood (sweet and sour pork or stir-fried beef with broccoli anyone?)
+The menu’s extensive, with options for even those who don’t love seafood (sweet and sour pork or stir-fried beef with broccoli, anyone?).
 Try the black bean clams, salt and pepper squid, garlic scallops and e-fu noodles with lobster.
 If you’re going with a large group, some of their set menus are a pretty good bang for your buck.
 Just be warned that if you pick out your own meal from the tanks of fish and crustaceans things can get pricey pretty quick as those are at market price.